David Henson: Personal history

-Henson and his wife, Hayley, have a daughter.
+Henson and his wife, Hayley, have three daughters.
 In 2014 he was awarded the MBE.

 Sports career

 During his rehabilitation, Henson found a passion for sport.
 He began taking part in open swim events for charity, he also participated in Wheelchair basketball and sitting volleyball.
 In 2012 he was selected to be captain of the British team in the inaugural Invictus Games.
 He entered three events, the sitting volleyball and the 100m and 200m ambulant IT2 sprints, winning gold in the 200m.

 After the Invictus Games, Henson continued to train as a parasport athlete under the guidance of Roger Keller.
 In 2015 he was selected to represent the Great Britain team at the IPC Athletics European Championships in Doha, competing in the 200 metres sprint.
 Although he did not medal at the games he was given the honour of being the flag bearer for the opening ceremony.

 The following year, in the build-up to the Rio Paralympics Henson travelled to Grosseto in Italy to compete for Britain at the 2016 IPC Athletics European Championships.
 He competed in both the 100m and 200m T42 events, taking the silver in the 200m, behind teammate Richard Whitehead, in a time of 25.89s.
 In July 2016 Henson again faced Whitehead at the London Grand Prix, finishing third with a new personal best of 25.05.
 A few days later, on 26 July, it was confirmed that he has made the Great Britain team for the 2016 Summer Paralympics.

 At the 2016 Paralympic Games in Rio, Henson entered both the 100m and 200m sprints.
 In the heats of the 200m sprint he temporarily lost balance on his running blades, slipping into an outside track.
 Fortunately for Henson he did not impeded the other competitors and was able to recover and qualify for the final.
 The final saw Henson win a Paralympic bronze, after coming from the back of the field in the final 50 metres to power through the field to finish behind fellow British teammate Whitehead and South Africa's Ntando Mahlangu.
 In the 100 metres, as a double amputee, Henson was unable to hit his full pace, and finished fifth in the heats, failing to make the final.